pelkmanslab/CellProfilerPelkmans/README.md

 addpath(genpath('~/cellprofiler'))
 ```

 Note that this file has to reside in your *initial working folder*.
-For more information see [startup](http://ch.mathworks.com/help/matlab/ref/startup.html).
+For more information see [Matlab startup](http://ch.mathworks.com/help/matlab/ref/startup.html).

 ## How to ##